kanui624/baklavegan/README.md

 - Extensive researching and googling skills (most of my time was spent doing this)
 - General Ability to stay focused, see a clear vision for what I want, and persevere through the adversity of not seeing the product of my work immediately.

-If you are reading this, it means this site is still in construction and has not been deployed to production yet.
-However, if you are a recruiter or employer you can view my currently written code to get a feel for what I can do or you can contact me and I can provision you a link to view this site in it's developing state.
+This site is still in development.
+However, if you are a recruiter or employer you can view my currently written code or view what has been deployed at ( ) to experience the UI.
 Thank you.

 If you are interested in my work or would like to hire me you can reach me at marley.kanui@gmail.com.
 Thank you.